 Australia leads the extraction of iron with 37% of global supplies, followed by Brazil (18%) and China (15%).
 Notably, China controls over 52% of the processing market, giving it significant influence over global aluminium supplies.
 The rest of iron processing is distributed among various suppliers with India and Japan being the second and third suppliers respectively, and providing 6% of global supplies each.
-In recycling is crucial for both current and future iron supply.
+Iron recycling is crucial for both current and future iron supply.
 Iron can be recycled indefinitely without quality loss, and recycling saves energy compared to the extraction and processing of new iron resources.
 Recycling thus plays a crucial role in mitigating global market fluctuations.
 Despite this, the EU's iron recycling input rate over 2023 was merely 31%.
-If the processing of global supplies is a crucial role in mitigating global market fluctuations.

 Australia's central position enhances supply security for the Netherlands, especially as Australia and the EU strengthen their relationship amidst rising tensions in the Indo-Pacific.
 While Brazil remains a volatile partner, internal political developments and the Netherlands' relative political influence contribute to the stability of the iron supply chain.
-149